jakub-zarembinski/school_lottery/README_EOSFactory_debugg.md

 where is the code of the School Lottery.
 ```
 <pre>
-The BlockOne <a href="https://eosio-cpp.readme.io/docs/debugging">advertises</a> the proposed debugging method as 'Caveman Debugging':
+The EOSIO documentation advertises the proposed debugging method as 'Caveman
+Debugging':

 ''The main method used to debug smart contract is Caveman Debugging, where we
 utilize the printing functionality to inspect the value of a variable and check